Hartwick awards credit for Advanced Level and Advanced Level Subsidiary Exams.

 Hartwick adheres to ACE scoring guidelines for awarding of credit.
 Click here to read more.

+Hartwick accepts Mathematics credit for transfer courses below the pre-calculus level but does not count those courses (like algebra) toward the Liberal Arts in Practice curriculum.
 Hartwick does not count transfer courses towards the Writing Requirement (e.g. a Composition Course completed at another institution cannot be used to satisfy ENGL 110 Composition at Hartwick).
 Courses that are too technical in nature or too dissimilar from courses at Hartwick, like courses for Electrical Engineering or Microsoft Excel for Budgeting, are not eligible for transfer.
-As previously stated, courses must be similar to those offered at Hartwick to be eligible for transfer (see the College Catalog for information on current and past courses offered).
+As previously stated, courses must be similar to those offered at Hartwick to be eligible for transfer.

 Courses Taken Elsewhere by Current Students